 The Persistent Problem of Inflation

-As inflation leads to oppression for the lower strata of society (which runs against the mission of socio-economics to create happy societies) zero inflation must be one of the main goals of any socio-economic system.
-In the Principles of Socio-economics, inflation represents an imbalanced societal balance sheet and creates the effect of making the wage-earning class work for free in proportion to the currency still owned.
+As inflation leads to oppression for the lower strata of society (which runs against the mission of SORAnomics to create happy societies) zero inflation must be one of the main goals of any socio-economic system.
+In the Principles of SORAnomics, inflation represents an imbalanced ‘societal balance sheet’ and has the effect of making the working class insensibly work for free in proportion to the currency still owned.
 For example, if I work one hour today and earn $10, I expect to be able to buy $10 worth of goods tomorrow.
 However, if prices rise by 10% overnight, then my $10 can only buy what yesterday was really $9.09.
 In effect, the inflation has caused me to work around 5 minutes for free.
-It is common for people nowadays to wonder why, although they work hard and work two or more jobs, they seem to be unable to make ends meet.
+Multiply this 5 minutes by the population of a city affected by that inflation and you will see potentially millions of minutes of free work done for the benefit of the employers or profit-owners.
+This is why people nowadays to wonder why they seem to be unable to make ends meet even if they work hard and even work two or more jobs.
 This is because in reality, inflation is causing them to work for a certain hours for free.
-Business owners (who Adam Smith calls those who live by profits) do not have this problem since they can raise their prices at will.
+Business owners (who Adam Smith calls those who live by profits) do not have this problem since their profits is percentage-based and they can raise their prices at will.

 The 2% Inflation Target

-Since the view of economists is mercantile in nature, meaning that economies are seen to be run by businesses instead of society, economists must generally agree that inflation is good.
+Since the view of economists is mercantile in nature, advocating the fallacy that the society will benefit economically only if its businessmen are happy, economists agree that inflation is good.
 In fact, most central banks, which are run by economists, advocate a 2% annual inflation rate.
 The rationale is that inflation, created by flooding society with money, encourages spending since money must never lay idle.

 Let us say that a society of one million wage-earners working for 1,600 hours per year at $10/hour or $16 billion collective work-value agrees to a 2% inflation for the next year and that each person saves half of his wages or collectively $8 billion to spend for the next year.
 When the next year comes, instead of being able to buy $8 billion worth of additional goods, they will only be able to buy $7.84 billion.
 They would have collectively forgone $160 million worth of work or around 16 hours working hours per person.
 In other words, the inflation rate of 2% made every wage-earner work two days for free.
 Where did the $160 million worth of work go?
 Since all trade by money is measured objectively in numbers, the work that was lost by the wage-earners simply went to the profit-earners through the higher nominal prices of the succeeding year.
 This explains the rising gap between the rich and the poor in all capitalist countries.
-It is because the poor are usually wage-earners who unknowingly give their work or productive value to the rich, who are usually profit-earners, through inflation as time passes.
+The poor wage-earners unknowingly give their work for free to the rich profit-earners via inflation as time passes.

 Preventing Inflation by Eliminating the Dual Purpose of Money